I don’t think I really thought very deeply about food - apart from the need to eat it - until I was in my very late teens.

 My first visit didn't disappoint on the cliche scale; merchandise everywhere, stamps and stars in books and women applauding with wild abandon for half-pound losses probably brought about by pre-weigh in bowel movements.
 But I took what I saw on the scales seriously, immediately embarking on the plan with vigour.
 Elated, I reached my goal weight and got lots of lovely stickers.

 Having my son left me extremely slim (thank you Mum for the gift of genetics).
-Carelessly squandering my privilege, I started overeating again, almost consciously aware that I was seeing 'what I could get away with' before gaining weight again.
+Carelessly squandering this privilege, I started overeating again, almost consciously aware that I was seeing 'what I could get away with' before gaining weight again.
 And eventually I did.
 That’s when I first became consciously aware of my inner saboteur, which is something I still experience now in my mid-forties.
 For some reason I regularly ‘spoil’ healthy habits for myself, or feel I can’t start ‘being good again’ until I'm unhappy with the way I look, rather than just maintaining to avoid having to summon the monumental effort it takes to diet in the first place.
 I'd dearly love to crack the code that underpins this behaviour.

 Eventually my approach to food became a grotesque caricature of itself.